What is a Cybersecurity Assessment?

 The National Institute of Standards and Technology (NIST) outlined its guidelines for risk assessment processes in Special Publication 800-30.
 The guidance has been widely applied across industries and company sizes, primarily because the popular NIST Cybersecurity Framework (CSF) recommends SP 800-30 as the risk assessment methodology.

-The sizeable supporting body of work that comes with it is the value of using NIST SP 800-30 as a cyber risk assessment template.
+The significant supporting body of work is the value of using NIST SP 800-30 as a cyber risk assessment template.
 NIST has developed a robust ecosystem of guidance and supporting documentation to guide organizations as regulated as the United States federal government.
 Still, the guidance has been applied across organizations of all industries and sizes.

 Developed to support the NIST Risk Management Framework and NIST Cybersecurity Framework, SP 800-30 is a management template best suited for organizations that meet standards built from the NIST CSF or other NIST publications (e.g., defense and aerospace organizations, federal organizations, and contractors).